mongodb/mongo-php-library/CONTRIBUTING.md

 Release announcements should also be sent to the [MongoDB Product & Driver Announcements](https://community.mongodb.com/tags/c/community/release-notes/35/php-driver).

 Consider announcing each release on Twitter.
-Significant releases can also be announced via [@MongoDB](http://twitter.com/mongodb) as well.
+Significant releases should also be announced via [@MongoDB](http://twitter.com/mongodb) as well.

-### Documentation Updates for New Minor Versions
+### Documentation Updates for New Major and Minor Versions

-New minor releases will also require documentation updates to other projects:
+New major and minor releases will also require documentation updates to other
+projects:

  * Create a DOCSP ticket to add the new version to PHP's server and language [compatibility tables](https://docs.mongodb.com/drivers/php/#compatibility)